 - The constant squeezing of the pump tube weakens (degrades) the tube, and the feed rate is slowly diminished.

 - Squeezing the pump tube requires the drive motor to be under a constant load (similar to a boat motor), uses more power.

 - When neglected (pump tube not changed), or injection point not serviced, pump tube may leak and could damage the pump, or worse.

 - Pump tubes begin to wear the moment the pump is started, and continue degrading until worn out completely.
-Most manufactures rate the tubes in hours.
-Users must be cognizant of total number of hours the pump has operated.
-This is a common problem with peristaltic pump users, generally operators under estimate how many hours the pump has operated.
+Most manufacturers rate the tubes in hours.
+Users must be cognizant of the total number of hours the pump has operated.
+This is a common problem with peristaltic pump users, generally, operators underestimate how many hours the pump has operated.